RadGuild/revup/README.md

 `revup`

-This will execute all the resim commands that are stored in the _revup.json_ file and also create _.env_, _env.bat_ and _env.ps1_ files that have stored all of the generated environment variables.
+This will execute all the resim commands that are stored in the _revup.json_ file and also create a _.env_ file (as well as _env.bat_ and _env.ps1_ if you are on Windows) that has stored all of the generated environment variables.

 You can now run\
 `source .env` (bash)